afrl-rq/OpenUxAS/src/ada/src/services/template/README.md

 1. Route_Aggregation: the part that interfaces with the rest of OpenUxAS, in Ada.
 2. Route_Aggregator: the part that implements in the service functionality, in SPARK.
-3. Route_Aggregator_Mailboxes: the part that passes data between (1) and (2).
+3. Route_Aggregator_Communication: the part that passes data between (1) and (2).

 The full package name for the first part is "UxAS.Comms.LMCP_Net_Client.Service.Route_Aggregation".
 In terms of files and their file names for all three parts we then have the following:

 Part 1:
     route_aggregator.adb
     route_aggregator.ads

 Part 2:
     uxas-comms-lmcp_net_client-service-route_aggregation.adb
     uxas-comms-lmcp_net_client-service-route_aggregation.ads

 Part 3:
     route_aggregator_communication.adb
     route_aggregator_communication.ads

-In GNAT, by default the file names must reflect the package (unit) names within, so you can tell that the package name for part 3 in that file is Route_Aggregator_Mailboxes.
+In GNAT, by default the file names must reflect the package (unit) names within, so you can tell that the package name for part 3 in that file is Route_Aggregator_Communication.
-That's just the service name with "_Mailboxes" appended so parts 1 and 3 directly reflect the service name, whereas part 2 does not.
+That's just the service name with "_Communication" appended so parts 1 and 3 directly reflect the service name, whereas part 2 does not.
 The package for part 2 is a "child" of package UxAS.Comms.LMCP_Net_Client.Service so it already has a prefix that would allow the use of "Route_Aggregator" for the last part of the package name.
 However that child package also includes package "Route_Aggregator" in a context clause, which could lead to confusion, both for the reader and for the compiler.
 A different name is more appropriate here.